edorejel/software-design-lab/ai_mind_vision/readme.md

 >
 > What does Descartes mean by I am I exist?
 A statement by the seventeenth-century French philosopher René Descartes.
 “I think; therefore I am” was the end of the search Descartes conducted for a statement that could not be doubted.
 He found that he could not doubt that he himself existed, as he was the one doing the doubting in the first place.
+>
+> Software engineering and Computer Science might be more aligned with Descartes than any other philosopher.
+However, Descartes was possibly very mathematical in his thinking, yet expressed his mathematical thoughts in a non-mathematical way.
+Possibly so that others would more easily understand his complex ideas.
+Descartes is more than likely, the first person to consider if he was an artificial intelligence entity or an actual human.
+More than likely, he is the unofficial creator of artificial intelligence.

 ![mind-vision-02](https://github.com/xpqx/software-design-lab/blob/main/ai_mind_vision/new-vision-flowcharts/mind_vision_02.png)